Constellation-Labs/constellation/README.md

 Look at the file _API.scala_ for endpoints.

 ### Docker execution

-This is assuming you have docker already set up.
+Note: *For now this installation is not covered here in detail.*

 #### Install docker locally
 We make use of the [docker](https://www.docker.com/) toolset.

-Note: *For now this installation is not covered here in detai*
+**We will publish docker images to dockerhub soon.**

-**We will publish docker images to dockerhub soon(ish).**
+The following is assuming you have docker set up:

 1. Follow directions for building for development (other than step 4).
 2. Run